shibhansh/loss-of-plasticity/lop/incremental_cifar/README.md

 ### Set Up
 The first step to replicate the results is to set the correct python path and activate the virtual environment; this is assuming you already followed the steps in the installation.
-You can either run the two commands in your terminal below by replacing `PATH_TO_DIR` with the correct path to where the project `loss-of-plasticity` is located.
+You can run the two commands in your terminal below by replacing `PATH_TO_DIR` with the correct path to where the project `loss-of-plasticity` is located.

 ```sh